Hundreds more schools could be hit by crumbling concrete row, Sunak acknowledges

 But Mr Sunak insisted that 50 schools a year was in line with what had taken place over the previous decade.

-He told reporters that Mr Slater’s attack on his record was “completely and utterly wrong”.
+He told reporters Mr Slater’s attack on his record was “completely and utterly wrong”.

 “Actually, one of the first things I did as chancellor, in my first spending review in 2020, was to announce a new 10-year school re-building programme for 500 schools.